Frequently Asked Questions

 What areas of competition are there?

 Contestants are assessed in the following categories: interview, cultural presentation, essay, community scrapbook, and overall impression, which all make up the preliminary score.
-During the final show, the top scoring contestants will be judged in the final question competition.
+During the final show, the top scoring contestants will be judged in the prepared statement and final question competition.
 Further information on judging, requirements, and more will be provided in the Miss Indigenous Canada Contestant Handbook.

 Where/when will the pageant be held?

-What does the pageant weekend entail?
+What does the pageant week entail?

 How do I apply?